wp-plugins/editorial-calendar/readme.txt

 = 2.2 =

+The calendar is using JavaScript compression to load less data and run faster.

 Added a new button to jump to the last post in the calendar.

 Added a namespace to fix a small issue of potential JavaScript file conflict with wp_enqueue_script().